João Figueiredo: Biography

+Figueiredo at the Palácio do Planalto during his presidency; behind him is a portrait of Pedro I, the first Emperor of Brazil.

 The governorships of three major states—São Paulo, Rio de Janeiro, and Minas Gerais—were won by the opposition.
 However, political developments were overshadowed by economic problems.
 As inflation and unemployment soared, foreign debt reached massive proportions, making Brazil the world's largest debtor, owing about US$90 billion to international lenders.
 The government's austerity program showed no signs of economic recovery by the end of Figueiredo's term.
 The president suffered a heart attack and sustained injuries from horse riding, requiring two extended medical leaves in 1981 and 1983.
 However, his civilian vice president, Antônio Aureliano Chaves de Mendonça, did not wield significant political power.
 The opposition vigorously campaigned for a constitutional amendment to allow direct popular presidential elections in November 1984, but the proposal failed to pass in Congress.
 Instead, opposition candidate Tancredo Neves succeeded Figueiredo after Congress held an indirect election for the new president.

 Post presidency and death

 After his presidency, Figueiredo did not return to politics and lived away from public attention.
 He would live his last years in his apartment in São Conrado, in the South Zone of Rio de Janeiro.
 At 9:35 BRST on 24 December 1999, at the age of 81, Figueredo died due to kidney and heart failure.
 After his death President Fernando Henrique Cardoso declared three days of mourning.
 He is buried in the Caju Cemetery in Rio de Janeiro.